-Meeting rules to the General Assembly

-These meeting rules regulate the formal sessions of the General Assembly.
-The

-943 Presidency

-The General Assembly is presided over by the Presidency.
-The Presidency consists of four to six people, who must not be candidates to any positions at the General Assembly.
-In line with the Internal Rules and Procedures, the Presidency is selected by the Executive Committee by an open-call.
-The General Assembly confirms the Presidency proposed by the Executive Committee before any other decisions are made.

-The Presidency should elect a chair among themselves.
-The Chair is the main point of contact for the Executive Committee and the Office during and after the General Assembly.

-The chair is responsible for making sure that the rest of the Presidency delivers their tasks assigned to them and that all the documents related to the General Assembly (adopted resolutions, minutes, votes and voting cards, and other adopted documents) are finalised handed over the Office and the Executive Committee in the following month after the General Assembly.
+- Meeting rules to the General Assembly - These meeting rules regulate the formal sessions of the General Assembly.
+The - goal of these meeting rules is to make sure that all participants have an as - 950 similar understanding of the formalities of the General Assembly as possible. - 951 Presidency - The General Assembly is presided over by the Presidency.
+The Presidency consists - of four to six people, who must not be candidates to any positions at the - 954 General Assembly.
+In line with the Internal Rules and Procedures, the Presidency - is selected by the Executive Committee by an open-call.
+The General Assembly - onfirms the Presidency proposed by the Executive Committee before any other - 957 decisions are made. - The Presidency should elect a chair among themselves.
+The Chair is the main - point of contact for the Executive Committee and the Office during and after the - 960 General Assembly. - The chair is responsible for making sure that the rest of the Presidency - 962 delivers their tasks assigned to them and that all the documents related to the - General Assembly (adopted resolutions, minutes, votes and voting cards, and - other adopted documents) are finalised handed over the Office and the Executive - Committee in the following month after the General Assembly. - 966 The Presidency:

-- 958 The Presidency: - chairs the meetings and discussions at the General Assembly - 960 prepares the resolutions, amendments and voting procedures for the General 961 Assembly - is responsible for taking the minutes of the General Assembly - decides who speaks, who takes part in discussion and who can also be suspended from discussions. - Can call emergency sessions to the agenda.
+- chairs the meetings and discussions at the General Assembly - prepares the resolutions, amendments and voting procedures for the General Assembly - is responsible for taking the minutes of the General Assembly - decides who speaks, who takes part in discussion and who can also be suspended from discussions. - Can call emergency sessions to the agenda.
 However this change would need confirmation by a simple two-thirds majority of the full members.